ucsf-wynton/wynton-website-hpc/docs/about/join.md

 4. UCSF Principle Investigator (PI), if any
 5. QB3/CGL Kerberos username, if any
 6. UCSF Employee/Student ID (nine digits; 02xxxxxxx), if any
-7. Preferred username and one alternate (only letters and digits)
+7. Preferred username and one alternate
 8. Previous HPC cluster experience? (this will help us help you)
 9. (QB3, Sali Lab, MSG users only) Current UID & GID (two integers as reported by `id`), if any